- AustraliaNorth AmericaWorld

-The first element supporting the yellow metal is the fact that the Australian dollar did not have the strongest year in 2019.
-Since gold correlates negatively to the Australian dollar, the Australian dollar’s semi-recent decline has been supporting the yellow metal and its upward price movement.
+The first element supporting the yellow metal is the fact that the Australian dollar did not have the strongest year in 2020.
+In general, as the dollar declines, the yellow metal will see an upward price movement.

-Performance of gold price and Australian dollar from 2001 to the present.
-Chart via Kitco.
+Performance of gold price and Australian dollar from 2006 to the present.

 Reserve Bank of Australia

 Much like with the US, interest rates have been raised in Australia as of late.
 In May 2022, the central bank lifted rates for the first time since 2010 by a quarter point basis, with investors expecting it to continue to increase rates at that pace.

 However, following its June policy meeting, the Reserve Bank of Australia moved its cash rate by 50 basis points to 0.85 percent — its highest hike in 22 years.

 Gold tends to retreat directly after rates are increased, but it is not always the case.
 Higher interest rates make stocks, government bonds and other investments more attractive to investors.

 Reserve Bank of Australia’s interest rates from the past five years.